neverset123/neverset123.github.io/_projects/APR.md

         <h2>Vision</h2>
         <div class="content has-text-justified">
 <p>Our mission is to build intelligent systems that can accurately, ethically, and transparently replicate human personality traits from observable data—such as behavior, or multimodal signals—in order to enable more human-centered, adaptive, and empathetic technologies.</p>
-<p>Our solution leverages lightweight, on-device machine learning models to infer personality traits directly from user data in real time.
+<p>Our solution leverages lightweight, machine learning models to infer personality traits directly from user data in real time.
 By combining efficient feature extraction with optimized neural architectures, it enables privacy-preserving personality recognition and replication without cloud dependency</p>
-<p>Unlike conventional personality recognition systems that rely on cloud-based analytics and static user profiling, this solution performs real-time personality inference entirely on-device, combining privacy-by-design, adaptive learning, and explainable trait modeling.</p>
+<p>Unlike conventional personality recognition systems that rely on static user profiling, this solution performs real-time personality inference on-device, combining privacy-by-design, adaptive learning, and explainable trait modeling.</p>
         </div>
     </div>
 </div>